bstaber/bstaber.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a research scientist developping machine learning tools for computational physics and engineering.
+I'm a research scientist in machine learning and I specialize in graph data and uncertainty quantification.